Reading time: 2 minutes

 “It’s not my fault.”

-These thoughts feel safe because they take the pressure off.
+These thoughts can feel comforting because they take the pressure off.
 If it’s not your fault, you don’t have to take responsibility.
-But that comfort comes with a cost.
-Each time you hand away responsibility, you give away your power and energy that could be used to act get spent on worry, doubt, and imagined barriers.
+But that comfort comes at a cost.
+Each time you give away responsibility, you also give away your power.
+Your energy gets spent on worry, doubt, and imagined blocks instead of action.

-Over time, this mindset starts to shape how you see the world.
-Every small setback feels like proof that things never work out.
-Even real opportunities get filtered through “this won’t work anyway.”
-Before you know it, even achievable goals feel impossible.
+Over time, this mindset shapes how you see everything.
+Small setbacks start to feel like proof that nothing ever works out.
+Even real opportunities get filtered through “This won’t work anyway.”
+Eventually, goals that are actually possible begin to feel out of reach.

 Underneath that victim mindset is just fear: Fear of failure, fear of rejection, fear of showing up as yourself.
 There’s also a need for certainty in an uncertain world.
 If the reason you’re stuck is external, at least it feels predictable!

-The shift starts with a simple but powerful question: What can I control right now?
+I want you to start with a simple question: What can I control right now?

-- How would I act if I trusted that I am capable?
+- How would I act if I trusted that I can handle this?

 - Which actions can move things forward today?